Prince5867/LSM6D/readme.md

-The graduate sign of Master Degree
+The Graduation project of Master Degree